lthms/soap.coffee-lthms/site/posts/August2022.md

 In my quest for pop-ups, I ran into several issues with the packages I tried out.
 For instance, [`eldoc-box`](https://github.com/casouri/eldoc-box) was very nice, but also very slow for some reason.
-It turns out there were an issue about that slowness, wherein the culprit was identified.
+It turns out there was an issue about that slowness, wherein the culprit was identified.
 This allowed me to [submit a pull request that got merged rather quickly](https://github.com/casouri/eldoc-box/pull/48).